mybatis/mybatis-dynamic-sql/README.md

 Notice that this last where clause will be built without the table alias.
 This is useful for some databases that do not allow table aliases in delete statements.

-All of these statements rely on a set of static methods to make them look expressive.
+All of these statements rely on a set of expressive static methods.
 It is typical to import the following:

 ```java
 // import all conditions and the where clause builder